-In addition, when receiving donations through PayPal, the money first goes to your PayPal account and you then have to transfer it to your bank account.
-This adds another 2 to 3 days before the transfer is complete and you can access the money.
-Stripe, Donorbox’s payment processor, directly deposits your donations into your bank account, giving you immediate access to your funds.
+Here’s another great reason to use Donorbox.
+When receiving donations through PayPal, the money first goes to your PayPal account and you then have to transfer it to your bank account.
+This adds extra processing time before the transfer is considered complete, delaying you access to the money you need.

 6. Customize your Email Receipts

 While PayPal only provides a donation platform, Donorbox provides extended support, even after your donations have been made.